Danial Vahabli

 Sociology PhD Student, B.Sc in Physics

-Prior to joining Stony Brook University, I earned my Bachelor of Science degree in Physics from Middle East Technical University in Turkey, complemented by a minor in sociology.
-During my undergraduate studies, my academic focus centered on simulating collective behavior using CUDA-accelerated agent-based simulation models.
+Prior to finding my way to sociology, I earned a Bachelor of Science in Physics from Middle East Technical University in Turkey.
+During my undergraduate studies, my academic focus centered on analyzing the collective behavior of complex systems using CUDA-accelerated agent-based simulation models.

 Research Projects